Peni Terepo: Background

 Terepo was born in Auckland, New Zealand, and is of Cook Islands and Tongan descent.

 Terepo played his junior football for the Mangere East Hawks before being signed by the Parramatta Eels.

 Playing career

-Terepo played for the Eels NYC team between 2009 and 2011.
-On 19 August 2011, Terepo re-signed with the Eels on a 2-year contract.
+Terepo played for Parramatta's NYC team between 2009 and 2011.
+On 19 August 2011, Terepo re-signed with Parramatta on a two-year contract.
 At the end of 2011, Terepo won the Eels NYC Player's Player award.